Executive Session on Public Safety Realignment

 Covina Police Department President, CA Police Chiefs Association

 Executive Session Meetings.
-Full-day Executive Session meetings will take place at Stanford Law School and will be held over the course of 18 months.
-The specific topics will be decided upon by the Executive Session members as the project progresses.
-In addition to the Executive Session members, each session will include approximately five subject experts of the topic being featured in that particular session.
+Three full-day Executive Session meetings took place at Stanford Law School over the course of 18 months.
+The Executive Session members decided upon the specific topics as the project progressed.
+In addition to the Executive Session members, each session included approximately five to seven subject-matter experts of the topic being featured in that particular session.